-Candidates should be experienced in teaching students of all ages and levels (beginner to advanced) as part of the Peabody Preparatory's Piano Department.
-Candidates should be comfortable teaching both private piano lessons and small group classes, as well as adult learners.
+Ideal candidates should be experienced in teaching students of all ages and levels (beginner to advanced) as part of the Peabody Preparatory's Piano Department.
+Candidates should be comfortable teaching private piano lessons and small group classes, as well as adult learners.
+Additional opportunities to develop classes and workshops according to candidate experience and interest may be available.

-Bachelor's degree in piano performance required.
-Master's degree or equivalent experience and training preferred.
+- Doctorate degree or equivalent experience and training is highly preferred.

-Please apply at INTERFOLIO LINK.
-Applications received before November 15, 2019, will be given preference, but the position remains open until filled.
+Applications received before July 15 will be given preference, but position remains open until filled.

 The successful candidate(s) for this position will be subject to a pre-employment background check.